Leon C. Weiss: Weiss, Dreyfous and Seiferth

 Weiss formed a partnership with architect Felix Julius Dreyfous in 1920.
 Solis Seiferth became a partner in the same firm in 1923, resulting in the formation of the architectural firm of Weiss, Dreyfous and Seiferth.
 The firm continued until 1939, when Weiss was indicted and convicted of helping Louisiana State University president Dr. James Monroe Smith embezzle more than $5000 from public funds.
-The firm then reorganized and continued operation without Weiss's involvement.
+The firm then reorganized and continued operation without Weiss's involvement designing buildings such as the Gem Theater.

 Weiss's designs, and those of his firm, were of various styles.
 These included Spanish Colonial Revival and Bauhaus Modern.
 However, their modern designs were generally more muted than what were common among European modern designs of the time.
 Because many of their projects were financed by the Public Works Administration, the designs show elements of Beaux Arts classicism and Art Deco, in what is often referred to as PWA Moderne.

 Early designs of Weiss, Dreyfous and Seiferth included the Jung Hotel, the Pontchartrain Hotel, and the Granada Theater, all in New Orleans.
 They also completed several designs in Mississippi in this early time period including the Eola Hotel in Vicksburg, Mississippi.
 As his endeavors expanded, Weiss and his various architectural firms also designed many residential homes, in addition to public buildings, academic buildings for colleges, hotels, and other commercial properties.
 The firms also designed renovations and alterations for existing buildings.

 After Huey Long became governor of Louisiana in 1928, Weiss, Dreyfous and Seiferth were awarded many architectural design contracts for public buildings in Louisiana.
 This connection came about as Weiss had met Long in 1928 and subsequently his firm supported Long as he went through impeachment proceedings in 1929.
 Long had a vision of modernizing Louisiana, which included extensive building projects.
 Long needed suitable architecture for this purpose.